Are you in the market for a forklift but have questions about the price of new or used models?

 Paint

-Regardless of the reasoning, however, be prepared to spend anywhere between $1,000 and $2,000 for a fresh paint job.
+Regardless of the reasoning, if you’re considering a repaint, expect to pay between $1,000 and $2,000 for the job.

 Attachment